wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-service-life-cycle-microsoft-365/includes/1-introduction.md

-Every product or service has a lifecycle, that includes product and services in Microsoft 365.
-Microsoft envisions, designs, develops, and tests everything internally.
-Once these features, products, and services are mature enough they're made available to test by the public in a preview release.
-After these tests succeed the feature, product, or service is released and becomes generally available.

-Products that are at General Availability (GA) are fully supported and have regular updates to ensure they're secure and fully functional.
-Over time as more and more product releases take place older products can no longer be supported and they'll reach the end of support.
+Every product or service has a lifecycle, and that includes products and services in Microsoft 365.
+Microsoft envisions, designs, develops and tests everything internally.
+Once these features, products, and services are mature enough, they're made available to evaluate and test by users in a preview release.
+After these tests succeed, the feature, product, or service is released and becomes generally available.
+Over time as more product releases take place, older products and services can no longer be supported and they'll reach the end of support.
+Your organization can stay current on feature, product, and service updates and releases by using the Microsoft 365 Roadmap.

-At the end of this module, you should be able to:
+After completing this module, you should be able to:

-- Describe the service lifecycle in Microsoft 365.
+ -  Describe the three phases of a product or services lifecycle.
-- Describe private, public preview, and General Availability (GA) options.
+ -  Describe the Modern Lifecycle Policy and what is covered.
-- Describe use cases and capabilities for the Microsoft 365 Roadmap portal.
+ -  Describe the benefits of the Microsoft 365 Roadmap.

-### Prerequisites
-- None